 To take full advantage of the planetary influences and this magical time of year, you might explore performing the Seven Arrows Ceremony or Changing The Book Of Life Ritual found on my Free Resources pages.
 Through these simple processes, you can connect with the Divine, immerse yourself in the energies of Mother Earth, release emotional and intellectual toxins, and create a pathway to begin again.

 WHAT SHOULD WE BE DOING DURING THE AUTUMNAL EQUINOX?

 Indigenous cultures mark this time of year as an important period of self-reflection, renewal, growth, transition, and rebirth.
 To those who are deeply connected to the rhythms of the Earth and Cosmos, it’s a time to gather strength, release the past, deepen our resolve to be loving, vibrant Beings, and imagine new beginnings.

 During this time, we might even venture into exploring the experiences and potentialities around our own deaths.
 As death opens a door to a new life, so do the Autumn and Winter seasons.

 During this equinox, we have equal hours of daylight and night.
-This might teach us about the balance between our public personas and our shadow aspects.
+This is a great time to reflect on the balance of our public personas and our shadow aspects.
 Where there is light, there is openness and growth, where there is darkness, there is a great potential for learning and expanding.

 When we rest, it is a form of self-care.
 When we write in our journals to express our thoughts and emotions, it’s a form of self-love.
 This equinox is a time for silence and looking within.